 What is Jumper's Knee?

 Jumper's knee is a frequent overuse condition of the knee, commonly referred to as patellar tendinopathy or tendinitis.
-It happens to athletes who do sports.
-An overview of jumper's knee, including its definition, causes, symptoms, treatment options, and preventative advice, is given in this article.
-Readers can learn more about jumper's knee and take the appropriate precautions to treat and avoid it by grasping the fundamentals of the condition.
+It happens to athletes.
+This article provides an overview of jumper's knee, including its definition, causes, symptoms, treatment options, and preventive advice.
+Readers can learn more about jumper's knee and take appropriate precautions to treat and prevent it by understanding the fundamentals of the condition.

 fivalifitness.com